by Robert Montenegro, MD, Family Medicine and Bariatrics

 - You can do it.
 Safe, successful weight-loss is obtainable with dedication, effort, and support.
 You can reach your goal and maintain it, and if you need help, they’ll be there supporting you.

 Dr. Robert Montenegro is board certified in Family Medicine and Bariatric Medicine.
 He received specialized training in Idaho from Medical Bariatrics of America – founded by board certified Bariatric physician and a recognized national expert, Dr. Allen Rader.
 In November 2010, Dr. Montenegro’s Medical Weight Loss Clinic at GRHS was recognized as a certified medical bariatric clinic/weight loss center by the ABBM (American Board of Bariatric Medicine).
 Dr. Montenegro is also a Diplomate of the ABBM.

-Talk to your health care provider to see if this program may be right for you.
-If you’re ready for successful, non-surgical weight loss, call 320.634.5157 to make a no-cost consultation with Dr. Montenegro.
+If you would like more help, talk to your health care provider to see if this program may be right for you.
+If you’re ready for successful, non-surgical weight loss, call 320.634.5157 to make an appointment with Dr. Montenegro.